Musi languages

 The Musi languages consists of a collection of closely related Malayic varieties spoken in the eastern and northern regions of South Sumatra, as well as parts of Bengkulu.
 The Musi languages has a relatively high degree of mutual intelligibility, despite its speakers not sharing a unified ethnic identity.
-Generally, speakers of Malayic varieties in this area refer to their language (in Indonesian) as bahasa 'language' + [name of region/river/ethnic group], regardless of whether it is classified linguistically as an independent language or a dialect.
+Generally, speakers of Malayic varieties in this area refer to their variety (in Indonesian) as bahasa 'language' + [name of region/river/ethnic group], regardless of whether it is classified linguistically as an independent language or a dialect.

 Classification

 McDowell & Anderbeck (2020) classify the Musi varieties into two main dialect clusters: (1) Upper Musi and (2) Palembang–Lowland, which are further divided into subclusters and dialects, each with its own distinct characteristics.
 This classification is not purely based on the comparative method, which seeks to reconstruct the direct ancestor of these varieties, but rather on a synchronic dialectological approach.
 This includes lexicostatistical analysis, the distribution of phonological innovations, and mutual intelligibility testing The classification of the varieties is as follows: